-This residential apartment project would generate less than 200 vehicular trips per day per the ITI Trip Generation Manual, and this is an insufficient traffic load for the project to impact Level of Service at any of the intersections, therefore the project will not exceed current LOS limits per Policy C-1.3 of the Coastal General Plan.
+Additionally, this residential apartment project would generate less than 200 vehicular trips per day per the ITI Trip Generation Manual, and this is an insufficient traffic load for the project to impact Level of Service at any of the intersections, therefore the project will not exceed current LOS limits per Policy C-1.3 of the Coastal General Plan.
 And Per Policy C-2.3 a traffic study was not required for this project.
-However, a painted crosswalk at the intersection of Hazelwood and South Street would be a good traffic safety measure that would improve pedestrian safety for residents from the project.